po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/04-Stu_Models/README.md

 ## Expected Behavior

-When Sequelize syncs the model with the database, the table name should be `book` (singular) and the primary key named `book_id`.
+When Sequelize syncs the model with the database, the table name should be `book` (singular) and the primary key name should be `book_id`.

 ## Actual Behavior